yetanotherco/aligned_layer/docs/1_introduction/0_about_aligned.md

 Proof technology has been evolving over the last decade, with new arguments, fields, commitments and other tools appearing every day.
 It is hard to try new ideas if verification costs are high, and there is a considerable go-to-market time, as a consequence of development time of new, gas-optimized smart contracts, or the inclusion of new precompiles to make them affordable.

 Aligned’s stack provides an alternative to reduce costs and increase throughput significantly.
-This is achieved by two different products: Proof Verification Layer and Proof Aggregation Service.
+This is achieved by the Proof Aggregation Service.

-The Proof Verification Layer works with a subset of Ethereum’s validators via restaking.
-Validators (also known as Operators) receive proofs, verify them using the verification code written in Rust or any other higher-level language, and then sign messages with BLS signatures.
-If a two-thirds (2/3) majority agrees, the results are posted in Ethereum.

-Since Aligned’s operators only need to run the verification code on bare metal, we have several advantages compared to running it on top of the EVM:

-- The code can be optimized for speed, not gas consumption.
-- We can leverage parallelization to increase throughput.
-- Since the gas limit does not constrain us, we can verify proof systems that are too expensive for Ethereum, such as Kimchi or Binius.
-- Adding new proof systems is straightforward.

-Preliminary numbers show that Aligned’s Verification Layer can verify more than 1000 proofs per second, over two orders of magnitude more than the EVM at nominal capacity.
-Using effective batching techniques, we can split the task creation and verification cost between thousands of proofs.

-On the other hand, Aligned’s Proof Aggregation service enables cost-efficient ZK proof verification by combining multiple proofs into one using recursive proof aggregation.
-It can be used standalone or with our Proof Verification Layer.
-Ideal for services like rollups that require Ethereum’s full security but can tolerate higher latency.
+The Proof Aggregation Service enables cost-efficient ZK proof verification by combining multiple proofs into one using recursive proof aggregation.
+Users submit their proofs to the service, which aggregates them into a single recursive proof attesting to the validity of all of them, and verifies that proof on Ethereum.
+The cost of the on-chain verification is then amortized across every proof in the batch.

+Because the final proof is verified by an Ethereum smart contract, this achieves Ethereum's full security.
+It is ideal for services like rollups that require Ethereum's full security but can tolerate higher latency.

 To complement these verification capabilities, Aligned’s Meta-proving Services offers an easy interface for accessing centralized and decentralized proving from external providers.
 Many developers building programs on Aligned with zkVMs will want to delegate proving to different service providers.
 To address this, we will have a simple SDK that allows developers to code in Rust and easily send their programs for proving to their preferred services.